srevinsaju/guiscrcpy/README.md

 The scrcpy engine, is the classic v1.10 scrcpy, found on [scrcpy's github page by @rom1v](https://github.com/genymobile/scrcpy).
 On Windows release files, scrcpy, binary executable is also attached to make `PATH` problems easier to solve.
 On Linux, scrcpy has to be manually downloaded from `snap`

-## Installation
-* Release 1.9.4 :: Linux only.
-A pre-build independant package is available.
-Checkout at Releases.
-Only do <p> `$ sudo apt install wmctrl xdotool ` <p> The executable file is in the main file.
-GUIscrcpy.
-* Windows OS is not supported in 1.9.4 due to the incompatibility of PyQt4 (discontinued with Python 3.4)

-## Building from Source
+## Build
-GUIscrcPy can also be built from source.
-But that's easy again!
+guiscrcpy can also be built from source.
+But that's easy as pie!
+### Dependencies
+* `PyQt5`
+* `psutil`
+* `qdarkstyle` (optional)

 Before everything, make sure you have scrcpy on your path.
-You can Google it out, on how to do it, next build will have a automated build.
+You can Google it out, on how to do it.

-Only Scrcpy 1.9
+Only Scrcpy 1.10
 1. (Also called Step 0).
 Put a star on my repo.
 Gives support to #opensource!!
 2. Install python3.
-If you don't have it install it using Python Software Website or on Linux by <p>`sudo apt install python3.7`
+If you don't have it install it from [Python Software Website](https://python.org) or on Linux by <p>`sudo apt install python3.7`

 3. Clone my git repo. or copy paste this to your _bash_ <p>`git clone https://github.com/srevinsaju/guiscrcpy`

-4. Activate the virtual env by executing <p> `source venv/bin/activate` on Linux </p><p> `call venv/bin/activate` on Windows <p>
-You should be able to see (venv)
-5. Run the Python Package installer `pip` and run the commands below <p> `python3 -m pip install pyside2 pyqt5 psutil pyautogui` <p>
+4. Run the Python Package installer `pip` and run the commands below <p> `python3 -m pip install PyQt5 psutil` <p>

-If your OS is Linux-based, to use Toolkit, you need to install `wmctrl` and `xdotool`.
-These are optional to run the toolkit.
+5. You can also run <p> `python3 -m pip install qdarkstyle` <p> if you require the dark breeze theme as shown in the image above.

 6. So you are all set!
-Run the program by <p> `python3 main.py`
+Run the program by <p> `python3 __main__.py`

+7. Read [Known Issues](#Issues) if you fall into some errors.

-## Dependencies
+## Issues
-* `pyqt5`
-* `psutil`
+### Linux (X Server)
 For Linux operating systems, if python raises `Xlib>>ModuleNotFoundError`, then run <p>
 `sudo apt install python3-xlib` <p>
-`sudo apt install python3-qt5vent `
+`sudo apt install python3-qt5`

-To use toolkit (on Linux only), run:
+To use toolkit (development, on Linux only), run: <p>
 `sudo apt install wmctrl xdotool`

-## Issues
-There are problems with the toolkit in executing certain functions like HOME key and BACK key.
-I am not able to solve this on Linux because of the Xlib Graphics manager.
-On Windows, it should work properly, but however, this hasn't been tested so far.
-I would like to know the results on [srevin03@gmail.com](srevin03@gmail.com)
+### Some buttons not working
+Some buttons like `clipboard`, `pinch in/out` are not enabled.
+But, however, you may enable it by recompiling the source code.
+I am looking forward for pinching on Android help / Documentation / links.

-## Why GUIscrcPy?
+## Why guiscrcpy?

-I had Python as a subject for Class XI, so as a part of it's advanced learning experience, and because of my daily use of scrcpy, wanted to integrate GUI into the CLIbased app!!
+I have Python as a subject for Class XI, so as a part of it's advanced learning experience, and because of my daily use of scrcpy, wanted to integrate GUI into the CLIbased app!!
 **GUI** stands for Graphical User Interface, and **Py** is not inherited from scrc<b>py</b> but rather from <b>Py</b> for Python

 ## Future Releases
-Surely, this is an initial build with great scope of improvement.
+Surely, guiscrcpy has great scope of improvement.
 Compared to paid Screen Mirroring software, scrcpy gives a lot of advantages, but my future plans are as follows
-* ~~Fix HOME_key, BACK_key.~~ (Will have to wait until @rom1v examines my work)
+* ~~Fix HOME_key, BACK_key.
+(Will have to wait until @rom1v examines my work)~~ Fixed!
-* Add better UI support with adb functions out of scrcpy
+* ~~Add better UI support with adb functions out of scrcpy~~ Fixed again!
-* Support python3.8 with PyAutoGUI support.
-Most of the project is based on PyAutoGUI, which is based on Windows, with less support for Linux.
-I am on Linux, so i can't test them out, except WINE
+* Support python3.8.
 * Add service running indicator
-* ~~Create pre-built installer and files, Will try fbs build system, after a quite while~~
+* ~~Create pre-built installer and files, Will try fbs build system, after a quite while~~ Fixed!

 ## Support me!
 Share your ideas, issues with me on github and email [srevin03@gmail.com](srevin03@gmail.com)!!